 The best way to get soluble fibers into each of us and fill this fiber gap is to have a strong plant based diet.
 However, for most of us, this is a challenge for several reasons.
 Firstly, our eating habits and lifestyles prevent us from doing so.
 For example, to get the equivalent of 5g of soluble fiber (the fiber gap for men), one would have to eat 7 green bananas, 15 slices of whole grain bread or drink 26 glasses of orange juice.
 Most of us simply do not move enough every day to process these extra 550-1450 calories.
 Secondly, the current generation of prebiotic or soluble fiber supplements are not optimal.
 Taking too much or the wrong fiber may cause discomfort, while taking too little or the wrong fiber may have no effect at all.
 Lastly and most importantly, each of us is different in terms of age, gender, diet, medicine use, and lifestyle, therefore our gut microbiomes are all different.
 Moreover, our gut microbiomes are constantly changing.
 So, what is the solution?

-Carbiotix is the first company in the world to offer a personalized soluble fiber supplement that fills the fiber gap of every individual with the optimum amount of fiber based on each persons’ changing gut microbiota.
+Carbiotix is the first company in the world to offer personalized dietary advice and a soluble fiber supplement that fills the fiber gap of every individual with the optimum amount of fiber based on each persons’ changing gut microbiota.

-Carbiotix is the simplest, most affordable, and effective solution on the market to fill your soluble fiber gap, and always will be.
-With daily fiber sachets, monthly gut microbiome tests and direct feedback in the form of your own Fiber Loving Bacteria index, we make consuming soluble fiber both easy and informative.
+Carbiotix is the simplest, most affordable, and effective solution on the market to fill your soluble fiber gap.
+With daily dietary advice or fiber sachets, monthly gut microbiome tests and direct feedback in the form of your own Fiber Loving Bacteria index, we make consuming soluble fiber both easy and informative.
 On top of this, we take all the guesswork out finding the right fiber, determining how much to take, and figuring out whether it has a positive effect on the growth of good probiotic bacteria in your gut.
 As a result, making a commitment to feeling good has never been easier, regardless if you belong to the 80% of adults not getting enough soluble fiber or if you already have a strong plant based diet.
-Join today and discover the impact of filling “your” fiber gap, and remember, the more who join the less it costs.
-Again, simple, affordable and effective.
+Join today and discover the impact of filling “your” fiber gap.